• facebook

 UNIFORM CODE AND GENERAL GROOMING

 Parents have a responsibility to ensure their children leave home each day correctly attired and that their grooming is of an acceptable standard.
 Students are responsible for their uniform whilst at school and staff will assist in this task.
-Please ensure that all articles are marked clearly with the student’s name.
+Students are not permitted to write on uniforms or get their uniform wet in water fights.

 It is not the School’s responsibility that a student who spends money in breach of the uniform code has to further spend more money in order to remove or correct this item.
 It is advisable that students and parents contact Administration to see whether the item is permitted before having the procedure.